-The first two steps will help you to decide which articles to keep and which ones to merge or delete.
-In many cases, the acting part will consist of combining and deleting articles, but also to improve internal linking on your site:
+The first two steps will help you decide which articles to keep and which ones to merge or delete.
+In many cases, step 4 will consist of combining and deleting articles, but also improving the internal linking on your site.

 Merge or combine articles

-If two articles both attract the same audience and basically tell the same story, you should combine them.
+If two articles attract the same audience and tell the same story, you should combine them.
 Rewrite the two posts into one amazing, kickass article.
-That’ll help your rankings (Google loves lengthy and well-written content) and solve your keyword cannibalization problem.
+That’ll help your rankings (Google loves lengthy and well-written content), and solve your keyword cannibalization problem.

 In fact, that’s exactly what we did with our two posts on readability being a ranking factor.
-In the end, you’ll delete one of the two articles and adapt the other one.
-Use the Yoast Duplicate Post plugin to clone one of the posts and work from there.
-And don’t forget: don’t just press the delete button; always make sure to redirect the post you delete to the one you keep!
-If that’s something you’re struggling with, Yoast SEO Premium can help: It makes creating redirects easy as pie!
+You can use the Yoast Duplicate Post plugin to clone one of the posts and work from there.
+And don’t just press the delete button!
+Always make sure to redirect the post you delete to the one you keep.
+If that’s something you’re struggling with, Yoast SEO Premium can help: It makes creating redirects as easy as pie!

 Improve internal linking

-You can help Google to figure out which article is most important, by setting up a decent internal linking structure.
-You should link from posts that are less important, to posts that are the most important to you.
+You can help Google figure out which article is most important by setting up a decent internal linking structure.
+This means that you should link from posts that are less important to posts that are the most important to you.
 That way, Google can figure out (by following links) which ones you want to pop up highest in the search engines.